Gallery: The Headquarters Of Wildland Firefighting

 Credit: Bill Carey

-The nation’s available resources for fire suppression—ranked by Preparedness Levels (PL) 1 through 5—are determined by a National Multi-Agency Coordination Group (NMAC) that meets in this conference room and includes participation by state firefighting agencies.
+The nation’s available resources for wildfire suppression—ranked by Preparedness Levels (PL) 1 through 5—are determined by a National Multi-Agency Coordination Group (NMAC) that meets in this conference room and includes participation by state firefighting agencies.
 At the time of BCA’s visit, the NMAC had set the national preparedness level at PL5 twice this year, meaning that national resources were heavily committed.
 This was due in part to federal agency participation in relief efforts following Hurricanes Helene and Milton.

 Fire Bosses